xmycroftx/powershell-cheaptricks/README.md

 ## youtubevampire.ps1
 Youtube Vampire is a quick and dirty implementation to download full playlists or individual videos, it will also download the video, rip out the audio in the raw format it's been uploaded only if you so choose
-It relies on the youtube-dl (https://rg3.github.io/utube-dl/) python script available via if you already have python 2.7:
+It relies on the youtube-dl (https://rg3.github.io/utube-dl/) python script available if you already have python 2.7:

     pip install youtube-dl